jonahyordy0/PiTok-Shows/README.md

 # PiTok-Shows

-Automated tiktok editor and uploader made to run on a raspberry pi
+Automated tiktok editor and uploader made to run on a raspberry pi for posting parts to episodes of popular tv shows.